-TeleMini is a 0.5 inch by 1.5 inch circuit board.
+TeleMini v1.0 is 1⁄2 inches by 11⁄2 inches.
 It was designed to fit inside an 18mm air-frame tube, but using it in a tube that small in diameter may require some creativity in mounting and wiring to succeed!
 Since there is no accelerometer, TeleMini can be mounted in any convenient orientation.
-The default 1/4 wave UHF wire antenna attached to the center of one end of the board is about 7 inches long, and wiring for a power switch and the e-matches for apogee and main ejection charges depart from the other end of the board, meaning an ideal "simple" avionics bay for TeleMini should have at least 9 inches of interior length.
+The default 1⁄4 wave UHF wire antenna attached to the center of one end of the board is about 7 inches long.
+Two wires for the power switch are connected to holes in the middle of the board.
+Screw terminals for the e-matches for apogee and main ejection charges depart from the other end of the board, meaning an ideal "simple" avionics bay for TeleMini should have at least 9 inches of interior length.